nemethviktor/GeoTagNinja/readme.md

 		- In your browser go to http://api.geonames.org/findNearbyPlaceNameJSON?formatted=true&lat=47.3&lng=9&username=YOURUSERNAME&password=YOURPASSWORD (replace the username and pwd as required)
 		- You should get a JSON formatted API reply back that visibly looks like a description of a place (likely called Churzegg or some such).
 If you don't know what that is then have a look [here](https://github.com/nemethviktor/GeoTagNinja/issues/13#issuecomment-1305859987)
 		- If you instead get a reply that it's an invalid user or user account not enabled to use the free webservice then do as instructed/logical.

+## When reporting bugs please specify

+- The OS's version,
+- The OS's language (incl region such as English/UK or English/USA),
+- Full path of your photo if the bug is related to reading or writing data,
+- Possibly upload the picture somewhere if not sensitive so I can test.

+## System Requirements

+- Windows 7+ is needed.
+The WebView2 installer runs along Setup.
+Should you need separately, it's available [here](https://go.microsoft.com/fwlink/p/?LinkId=2124703) - the installer should take care of it tho'.
+- SQLite is running x86 but fwiw the app isn't really memory-hungry so it will do.
+Chances are if you're still on a 1st-gen Intel Core you're not on Windows 7.
+Hopefully.
+- You'll need an ArcGIS API key to use the map search functionality.
+Register for free [here](https://developers.arcgis.com/)
+- You'll need a geoNames username and password to use toponomy search.
+Register for free [here](https://www.geonames.org/)